provenance-io/provenance/x/marker/spec/03_messages.md

 This service message is expected to fail if:

 - The given denom value is invalid or does not match an existing marker on the system
-- The marker is not in an `Active` status or:
+- The marker is not in a `Cancelled` status
-  - The given administrator address does not currently have the "admin" access granted on the marker
+- The given administrator address does not currently have the "admin" access granted on the marker or:
+  - If the marker was previously in a `Proposed` status when cancelled the administrator must be the marker manager.
 - The amount in circulation is greater than zero or any remaining amount is not currently held in escrow within the marker account.
+- There are any other coins remaining in escrow after supply has been fully burned.

 ## Msg/MintRequest